Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/pojo-overview.markdown

 ## User-Defined Space Class Fields

 You may have user-defined data types (non-primitive data types) with your Space class.
 These should implement the `Serializable` or `Externalizable` interface.
 The user-defined class nested fields can be used with queries, and can be indexed.
-See the [Nested Properties](./query-sql.html#Nested Properties) and the [Nested Properties Indexing](./indexing.html#Nested Properties Indexing) section for details.
+See the [Nested Properties](./query-sql.html#nested-properties) and the [Nested Properties Index](./indexing-nested-properties.html) pages for details.

 ## Reference Handling